Lull mattress review

 Lull runs frequent promotions and bundle deals, so prices move.
 Instead of locking in numbers that go stale, here is how the mattress fits in the market and what to watch for.

-- Hybrid: higher price due to the coil unit and extra materials but often still below big showroom hybrid brands
+- Hybrid: Higher price due to the coil unit and extra materials but often still below big showroom hybrid brands

 The long trial makes Lull easier to recommend if you are unsure about memory foam.
 You get time to see how it treats your body instead of judging it off a weekend.